-In a non-directed donation, the living donor is not related to or known by the recipient, but makes his/her donation purely out of selfless motives.
-The match is arranged based on medical compatibility with a patient in need.
-Some non-directed donors choose never to meet their recipient.
-In other cases, the donor and recipient may meet at some time, if they both agree, and if the transplant center policy permits it.
+In non-directed donation, the living donor does not name the specific person to receive transplant.
+The match is determined based on medical compatibility with a patient on the national transplant waiting list.
+The living donor and recipient may meet at some time, if they both agree, and depending on transplant hospital policy and guidance.

 Living donors should be in good overall physical and mental health and older than 18 years of age.
 Some medical conditions could prevent an individual from being a living donor.
 Since some donor health conditions could harm a transplant recipient, it is important that living donor candidates share all information about their physical and mental health.
 It is important to be fully informed of the known risks involved with donating and complete a full medical and psychosocial evaluation.
 The decision to donate should be completely voluntary and free of pressure or guilt, and donors can delay or stop the process at any time.

-Living donation is major surgery.
-All complications of major surgery apply.
-These include:
+Living donation is a major surgery, and all potential complications of major surgery apply.
+These complications may include: